 Buying a bat house

 Bat houses range in size from single-chamber to bat condos.
-There are many bat house kits available to do-it-yourself (DIY), as well as ready-to-install pre-assembled bat houses.
-You can purchase bat houses online through a variety of retailers or at your local home improvement store.
+There are easy-to-assemble bat house kits available from the Boy Scouts of America and many garden centers, as well as pre-assembled bat houses through a variety of online retailers and many home improvement stores.

 Bat Conservation International (BCI) has a Bat Approved Certification Program with specific certification criteria for bat house design and construction.
 You can view a list of certified bat house vendors on the BCI website.